RA341/gouda/readme.md

 | `GOUDA_DEFAULT_DIR` | Directory for completed downloads | `/appdata/complete` |
 | `GOUDA_TORRENT_DIR` | Directory for torrent files | `/appdata/torrents` |

-##### Volume Mounts
+### Folder structure

-I recommend the following dir structure (it follows [trash guides](https://trash-guides.info/File-and-Folder-Structure/)), to get hardlink support.
+I recommend the following dir structure (it follows [trash guides](https://trash-guides.info/File-and-Folder-Structure/)), required to get hardlink support.

-Store all your media in a single folder, for eg:
+You need to store all your media in a single folder, for eg:
 ```
 /media
  | /downloads <-- this where your download client will store files